snowplow-archive/snowplow.github.com/_posts/2016-03-04-iglu-r3-penny-black-released.md

 * `schema-guru schema` can generate a JSON schema from a corpus of JSONs
 * `schema-guru ddl` can automatically generate the JSON Paths file and Redshift DDL for a given schema

-Future releases will make the process still easier.
+Future Iglu releases will make the process still easier.
 Scala Repo Server will be able to automatically generate the JSON Paths and Redshift DDL files when a schema is uploaded; these files will be served by Scala Repo Server, so it will no longer be necessary to host them in GitHub and/or S3 separately.

 **A word of warning: the Iglu Server API is still evolving, so future releases are unlikely to be backward compatible with this one.
-Please continue to use a static repo for all production use cases (e.g. with Snowplow).**
+Please continue to use a static repo for all production use cases, such as with Snowplow.**

 <h2 id="help">6.
 Getting help</h2>